Media Stream Validator Tool Results Explained

 The Media Stream Validator is part of the HTTP Live Streaming Tools package, which contains several prerelease command-line tools that are used for deployment and validation of HTTP Live Streaming solutions.

-iPhone Developer Program members and Mac and ADC Select or Premier members can download the tools as part of the HTTP Live Streaming Tools package.
+iOS Developer Program members and Mac Developer Program members can download the tools as part of the HTTP Live Streaming Tools package.

 Errors and Warnings Explained